Rawan044-eng/CPP-Basics/README.md

 * Uses a **Function Prototype** for better code organization.
 * Implements an `if-else` logic to handle comparison.
 * Includes a check in the `main` function to identify if the numbers are equal.

+### Update: Added Factorial calculation using long long for large numbers and input validation for negative values.